Crops in silico Project

 - Yiwen Xu, M.S.
 Candidate in Computer Science (in group photo above).

-- Gabrielle Allen, Associate Professor of Astronomy and NCSA Director of Computing and Data Sciences (right).
+- Gabrielle Allen, Associate Professor of Astronomy and NCSA Director of Computing and Data Sciences.
+Her NCSA page.
 Her departmental page.
-Her NCSA page.

-- Bertram Ludäscher, Professor of Library and Information Science and Director of the Center for Informatics Research in Science and Scholarship (right).
+- Bertram Ludäscher, Professor of Library and Information Science and Director of the Center for Informatics Research in Science and Scholarship.
 His departmental page.
 His center page.

-- Donald Ort, Professor of Plant Biology (right).
+- Donald Ort, Professor of Plant Biology.
 His departmental page.
 His lab page.